Sixth Form Expectations

 - Any student refused admission into the Sixth Form will be informed in writing of the reasons.
 Students will be offered the right of appeal to the Head Teacher if the need arise.

-- Students currently attending Cedars are required to apply for a place in the Sixth Form and are also required to meet the necessary entry requirements.
-Students will be asked to provide their provisional choices in the autumn of Year 11 in order to assist with curriculum planning and to enable constructive advice to be given during the sixth form interview period.
+- Students currently attending Cedars may apply for a place in the Sixth Form and will need to meet the necessary entry requirements.
+Students will be asked to provide their provisional choices on their application and submit prior to the January deadline in order to assist with curriculum planning and to enable constructive advice to be given during the sixth form interview period.

-- External applicants will be required to complete an application form and will be asked to attend a brief interview at the school.
-Closing date for applications is Friday 31st January 2020.
-However, in certain circumstances this date is flexible for external students.
-References will be also requested from the applicant's current school/college.
+- External applicants will also need to complete an application form and will be asked to attend a brief interview.
+References will also be requested from the applicant's current school/college.

 There is now a requirement for all students to remain in education beyond Year 11.
 Those students wishing to continue their education as a member of Cedars Sixth Form will be expected to act and work positively.
 We are very proud of our sixth form and want you to be proud of belonging to it.
 Our aim is to make sure that you make the most of the opportunities available in order to leave with achievements that are your personal best.
 Consequently, there are certain requirements that we expect from you.

-- Remember that you are part of a wider school community “ contribute to the best of your abilities to the life of the school.
+- Remember that you are part of a wider school community, so please contribute to the best of your abilities to the life of the school.

 - Show respect for the environment in which you work.